 Families benefit from numerous family-oriented regulations, such as tax benefits for married couples and child support.
-For every child, the government pays an allowance of EUR 204 per month for each of the first two children, and EUR 210 for the third child and EUR 235 per month for every additional child.
-(1st July 2019)
+For every child, the government pays an allowance of EUR 250 per month for each child.

 Since 2007, parents have been able to file for parental leave and receive 65 percent of their net income (up to a maximum of EUR 1,800 per month and at least EUR 300) as a parental allowance from the government for a duration of up to 14 months.